 It’s easy to hate on Andrew Jackson when Donald Trump claims him as “his” president.
-And it’s no wonder Trump likes Jackson so much; the parallels are endless.
+And it’s no wonder Trump likes Jackson so much; there are many parallels.
 The 2016 election replayed that of 1828, offering a similar “lesser of two evils” ballot.
 Like Hillary Clinton, John Quincy Adams had been a secretary of state and direct relative to a former president.
 Both represented the establishment of an old politics that had fallen low, doing nothing for the laboring classes but everything for businesses and banks.
 Like Donald Trump, Jackson was an outsider to politics and highly unstable, appealing to the masses who were pissed at an elitist government doing nothing for them.
 He came to “return government to the people” — or so he claimed.
 “General Jackson” personified everything the old-school Democrats feared in the new frontier politics: non-accountability, contempt for liberty, and rank appeal to the uneducated.
 He channeled the military usurpers of Rome who led their republics to ruin in the name of saving them.
 It was an ugly choice, between a despised Adams and a frightening Jackson, and enough voters were fed up with what they despised to swallow their fright.
 Jackson won and became the most powerful and dangerous president up to that point in the nation’s history.
 He remains, in my view, the most dangerous president in history.

 When I say “most dangerous”, I don’t mean he was the worst.
 (That honor belongs to Woodrow Wilson.)
 He was certainly one of the worst, but he did get a couple of things right.
 But even when Jackson was right, it was for the wrong reasons — vengeful reasons for which the Constitution became a tool for settling personal scores.